Section 8: Comparing the Survey of Employment, Payrolls and Hours and the Labour Force Survey

 The LFS interviews take place over the ten days following the reference week.
 This is followed by nine days of processing and analysis, enabling the release of the estimates 19 days after the Saturday of the reference week.
 The release usually takes place the first or second Friday of the month.

 Businesses have until the 15th of the following month to file data from the last pay period of the reference month to the Canada Revenue Agency.
-These data, approximately one million records, are provided to Statistics Canada at the beginning of the next month, or five weeks after the reference period.
+These data, or approximately one million records, are provided to Statistics Canada at the beginning of the next month, or five weeks after the reference period.
 This is followed by three and a half weeks of processing and analysis, bringing the release to eight and a half weeks after the reference period.

 Estimates from both surveys are revised according to different schedules.
 While this does not impact the overall trends, it could affect the month-to-month change.